 - Cognitive testing: Performed by a neuropsychologist.

-If complete surgical removal is not considered possible, a more conservative removal may be performed.
-This is often followed by radiation therapy or radiosurgery depending on the patient's age and the location of the remaining tumor.
 In selected cases of predominately cystic tumors, some patients may be treated with a less invasive drainage method, followed by a radioactive isotope or antineoplastic agent.

 Evidence suggests that radiation therapy and radiosurgery provide effective tumor control in people with incompletely removed craniopharyngiomas.